 Recommended Chrome alternatives

-Barring some change on Google’s part, it looks like the future for a lot of web users will be less frequently blocked ads.
-Of course, more tech-savvy web users will want to investigate alternative browsers.
+Barring some change on Google’s part, it looks like there’ll be fewer blocked ads for a lot of web users.
+Of course, more tech-savvy web users will want to investigate Chrome alternatives.

 The most likely one to benefit is the #2 browser, Firefox.
 It’s also the alternative to Chrome I recommend for Windows, Mac, and Linux users.
 Firefox’s functionality is on par with Chrome; it also shares a similarly sizable ecosystem of extensions.
-Firefox also has the advantage of not being tied to any of the major tech companies.
+Firefox also has the advantage of no ties to any of the major tech companies.

-Firefox can also be installed on Android phones.
+Firefox is also available on Android phones.
 Unlike the mobile version of Chrome, mobile Firefox can use the desktop version’s extensions, including ad blockers.

 For Mac users, the native Safari browser is another option I’d recommend.